RoxanaAnamariaTurc/PortfolioBuilder/README.md

 The PortfolioBuilder project follows a typical MERN (MongoDB, Express, React, Node.js) architecture:

-- Frontend: Built with React and TypeScript, styled with Emotion, and bundled using Webpack.
+- Frontend: Built with React and TypeScript, styled with Emotion, and bundled using Vite.
 - Backend: Implemented with Node.js and Express.js, using Mongoose for MongoDB interactions.
 - Database: MongoDB is used for data storage.